 Planning your move into a college dorm environment can be a bit confusing, especially at Penn where rooming situations vary dramatically from building to building (and sometimes within a building).
 Here are some hopefully helpful suggestions for what you'll want to have at Gregory:

 - Fan.
-This one is an absolute; for all our many facilities perks, we don't have AC (and nope, can't bring your own).
-While for most of the year the temperature is manageble, the first few weeks and the last few weeks can be rough.
+This one is an absolute; for all our many facilities perks, we don't have AC in student rooms (and nope, can't bring your own).
+While for most of the year the temperature is manageable, the first few weeks and the last few weeks can be hot.
 A big one is good.
+Note that plenty of our public spaces feature AC, so be sure to mix and mingle on the first floor of Van Pelt or the basement in C'25.

 - At least one set of silverware, a couple plates, all purpose glasses or mugs.
-Don't go overboard on the drinking vessels; you'll probably find your way to some free mugs during the year, including our annual Gregory BYOM mug.
+Don't go overboard on the drinking vessels, though; you'll probably find your way to some free utensils during the year, including our annual Gregory BYOM mug.

 - Bag or basket for storing and transporting dirty laundry.
 The laundry rooms are on the first floor of Van Pelt and the basement of C'25, so you need something to transport your clothes throughout the buildings.
 See some laundry room pointers.